arexbold/TripleBondChallenge/README.md

 - Fast Travel (Fly) with pressing the R button.
 - Some moves have been modified to fit the challenge.
 Mainly the healing moves.
 - Move Releaner NPC at the Bug Catching Contest
+- Move Teacher for Spite at the Bug Catching Contest
 - You will ALWAYS run away from battle.
 No longer need Smoke Ball.
 Just in case, wear one at Bug Catching.
 Start of game you don't have to worry since you're not allowed to scout moves.

 ### Updated Moves
 - There have been some moves that are awful that have been boosted slightly.
-IE things like Bullet Seed.
-I'll go into more detail later.
+Will update list later.
+Lots of moves were boosted.

 ## Victory Conditions
 - **Win:** Defeat Red in Mt Silver.